 - Solo climbing requires a separate application process and permit.
 If the rest of your expedition descends, you must descend as well and re-apply for a solo permit.

 - Minors must be accompanied by at least two adults (over the age of 18) while travelling on glaciers or in terrain where a fall is likely to result in injury or death.

 6. Commercial Operations

-- All guided climbs must be conducted through one of the six mountain guide services licensed to guide on Denali and Mount Foraker.
+- All guided climbs must be conducted through one of the seven mountain guide services licensed to guide on Denali and Mount Foraker.